It's Flashbeagle, Charlie Brown: Home media

-The special was released on VHS in 1988 by Hi-Tops Video, Again On March 9, 1994, on The Snoopy Double Feature V. 2 along with "He's Your Dog, Charlie Brown" from Paramount Home Video, And on DVD by Warner Home Video as a bonus feature to Snoopy's Reunion on April 7, 2009.
+The special was released on VHS in 1988 by Hi-Tops Video, again on March 9, 1994, on The Snoopy Double Feature V. 2 along with "He's Your Dog, Charlie Brown" from Paramount Home Video, and on DVD by Warner Home Video as a bonus feature to Snoopy's Reunion on April 7, 2009.
 In 2017, it was released on 4K Blu-ray as a part of the Peanuts Holiday Collection.
+In 2025, it was released on Blu-Ray and DVD as a part of the Peanuts: 75th Anniversary Ultimate TV Specials Collection.

+Critical reception

+Mick Martin and Marsha Porter of the Video Movie Guide disliked the special as they compared it to 1983's R-rated movie Flashdance and blamed Charles M. Schulz for his approval to it.
+They gave it one out of five stars while considering it as "the series' lowest point".